 These are ready to be exploited for drug design in the presence and also in the absence of detailed knowledge about the three-dimensional structure of the protein active site.

 For materials scientists the ability to generate likely conformers of a molecule is also particularly useful when assessing the 3D interaction preferences prior to the observation of a solid state structure of that molecule, or when performing an in silico multi-component screen based on molecular complementarity.

 - The CSD Conformer Generator provides the ability to both minimise molecular conformations and also generate diverse conformer subsets based on CSD data.

 - The methodology starts from an input 3D molecular structure with all hydrogen atoms present, which is optionally minimised in the first step.
 After that, conformations are sampled based on CSD-derived rotamer distributions and ring templates.
 A final diverse set of conformers, clustered according to conformer similarity, is returned.
 Each conformer is locally optimised in torsion space.

-- The conformer generator is available through the CSD-Materials and Discovery menus in Mercury, or using the CSD Python API.
+- The CSD Conformer Generator is available through the CSD-Materials and CSD-Discovery menus in Mercury, or via a command line utility, or using the CSD Python API.

 This application is available to users of CSD-Discovery, CSD-Materials and CSD-Enterprise.

 Knowledge-Based Libraries for Predicting the Geometric Preferences of Druglike Molecules.
 Robin Taylor, Jason Cole, Oliver Korb, and Patrick McCabe.
 J. Chem.
 Inf.
 Model., 2014, 54 (9), pp 2500–2514 DOI: 10.1021/ci500358p